Rimouski River: Natural environment

 47.2% of public forests are composed of stands of conifers and 23.5% of mixed forests.
 In private forests, 33.3% are composed of mixed forests and 23.5% are forests of deciduouss.
 Forests are quite young, only 2.6% are over 120 years.
 About 1% of forests are cut annually.

-The basin includes 31 species of fishes.
+The basin includes 31 species of fish.
 The most common species are the brook trout (Salvelinus fontinalis), the chub (Semotilus atromaculatus), the northern pearl dace (Margariscus nachtriebi) and the red shiner belly (Phoxinus eos).
 The mouth of the river is a popular venue for white peach to Smelt rainbow sky (rainbow smelt).
 The Atlantic salmon (Salmo salar) frequents on 29 km downstream to breed.

 Four species of mammal live in the river: the Canadian beaver (Castor canadensis), the muskrat (Ondatra zibethicus), the river otter (Lontra canadensis) and the American mink (Neovison mink).
 We also found there 132 species of bird, 15 spécies of amphibian and six species of reptile.